Egyptian cuisine: Features

+Customs

+Egyptian dining customs are characterized by several important social and cultural practices.
+It is considered improper to use the left hand for eating, as the left hand is associated with hygienic functions.
+When dining, it is customary to sit next to someone of the same sex unless the host suggests otherwise.
+During the month of Ramadan, eating, drinking, or smoking around others during the daytime is generally shunned.
+However, leniency is often shown towards foreigners, who are not expected to be privy to such cultural sensitivities, and most food establishments remain open during the day throughout Ramadan.

+Meals are typically served later than in Western cultures, with diners often arriving at restaurants around 10 pm or later, particularly in the summer.
+The main meal of the day is usually lunch, which is served during standard restaurant and café hours.
+In the evening, Egyptians tend to have lighter meals or snacks rather than a large dinner, except for special occasions.
+Family gatherings are common, and meals tend to be lengthy, with smoking frequently occurring during dining.
+Portion sizes are typically large, and food wastage is frowned upon.

 Cheeses

 Cheese is thought to have originated in the Middle East.
 Two alabaster jars found at Saqqara, dating from the First Dynasty of Egypt, contained cheese.
 These were placed in the tomb about 3,000 BC.
 They were likely fresh cheeses coagulated with acid or a combination of acid and heat.
 An earlier tomb, that of King Hor-Aha, may also have contained cheese which, based on the hieroglyphic inscriptions on the two jars, appears to be from Upper and Lower Egypt.
 The pots are similar to those used today when preparing mish.